appercept/Delphi-WebMocks/README.md

 WebMocks should now be listed in [Delphinus](https://github.com/Memnarch/Delphinus) package manager.

+Be sure to restart Delphi after installing via Delphinus otherwise the units may not be found in your test projects.

 ## Installation: Manual
 1. Download and extract the latest version [1.3.0](https://github.com/appercept/Delphi-WebMocks/archive/1.3.0.zip).
-2. Open the package appropriate for your Delphi version in the `Packages` folder.
-3. Build and install the package.
+2. In "Tools > Options" under the "Language / Delphi / Library" add the extracted `Source` directory to the "Library path" and "Browsing path".

 ## Setup
 In your test unit file a couple of simple steps are required.